VladCiobanuProgramming/VladCiobanuProgramming/README.md

 - 🌱 I’m currently learning **Java.**
 - 👯 I like helping people with projects.
 Reach out to me if you think I can be of use.
-- 🤝 I’m looking for help with **different opinions on what projects i should do to improve projects listed in my repositories.**
+- 🤝 I’m looking for help with **different opinions on my listed repositories.**
 - 👨‍💻 All of my projects are available at [my repositories.]
 - 📫 How to reach me **vladut.ciobanu76@yahoo.com or through discord v_lad21.**